Facets-cloud/module-development-cli/README.md

 #### Add Input

-Add an predefined output as input for terraform module by specifying necessary details.
+Add an predefined output type as input for terraform module by specifying necessary details.

 ```bash
 ftf add-input [OPTIONS] /path/to/module